 MENASourceMar 17, 2023

 How the war in Iraq changed the world—and what change could come next

 By Atlantic Council experts

-Before joining the Atlantic Council, Khakova was a senior program coordinator for US Energy Association’s Energy Technology and Governance Program.
-She helped start and coordinate the Western Balkans’ Electricity Market Initiative working group.
+Before joining the Atlantic Council, Khakova was a senior program coordinator for the US Energy Association’s Energy Technology and Governance Program.
+She helped start and manage the Western Balkans’ Electricity Market Initiative working group.

 Khakova’s experience also includes serving as program director for The Climate + Energy Project (CEP), a clean energy nonprofit in the Midwest.
 While at CEP, she co-led the conception and development of the Clean Energy Business Council and facilitated statewide stakeholder engagement on energy issues, such as education and outreach on rate design dockets at the Kansas Corporation Commission.
 During her time at Bombardier Aerospace, Khakova organized aviation safety programming focused on human factors called Safety Standdown, which took place in Brazil, Canada, China, and the United States.

 Khakova is on the Board of Directors Women’s Council on Energy and the Environment.
 She has a professional science masters in environmental assessment from the University of Kansas.